RosemaryKoshy/torrent/README.md

 Due: May 10th by 2:30 PM

-Requires: The libtorrent C++ BitTorrent library including development files
+Requires: The libtorrent version 1.2.12 C++ BitTorrent library including development files